Dowell-Lab/Nascent-Flow/README.md

     $export PATH=~:$PATH

 First and foremost, edit `conf/slurm_grch38.config` to ensure the proper paths and email address are set (look for all mentions of `COMPLETE_*`), as well as `nextflow.config`.
 Variable names should hopefully be self-explanatory.
-Currently the easiest way to process a collection of SRAs is to put them all in a certain directory and provide the path to this in `sra_dir_pattern`.
-The equivalent process for `fastq` files is to place them in the `fastq_dir_pattern` specified in the configuration.
-You will also want to provide the `outdir` path and a `keyword` which typically will be (\<AUTHOR_LAST>\<YEAR>).
-Then:
+As of version 1.0, there are now flags by which you can provide directories containing fastqs and sras.
+Furthermore, you can now specify the Nextflow working directory and output directory with flags.
+Last, you must also now specify the email to which the report will be sent for the run.

-    $ nextflow run main.nf  -profile slurm_grch38
+    $ nextflow run main.nf  -profile slurm_grch38 --workDir </nextflow/work/temp/> --outdir </my/project/> --email <john.doe@themailplace.com> --sras </dir/to/sras/>

 Notice the name of the configuration file.
 It's generally a good idea to keep separate configuration files for samples using different reference genomes, and different organisms.
-The pipeline runs single-end by default.
-The --pairedEnd flag for paired read data is currently under implementation.
+The pipeline runs ***paired-end by default***.
+The --singleEnd flag must be added for all single-end data.
+While most nascent data is single-end, Groovy configurations make paired-end processing an easier default.

 If anything went wrong, you don't need to restart the pipeline from scratch.
 Instead...